FlippED is an ED Original style wherein two bloggers come together to share their opposing or orthogonal perspectives on an interesting subject.

 In that context, one can analyse how different said reactions are across the country.
 Just consider how a state like Andhra Pradesh had reacted to the gut-wrenching case of the Hyderabad vet.

-Within just a matter of weeks, the Disha Act which provides for harsher punishments for sexual offenders was passed and readily implemented.
+Within just a matter of weeks, the Disha Act which provides for harsher punishments for sex offenders was passed and readily implemented.

 However, such cases are left for time to tell in the North.
 Neither do we hear about a fast-track trial for the victim, nor do we hear about justice being duly served.